Intensive pronoun: In other languages

 Latin has a dedicated intensifier, ipse, -a, -um, used to emphasize a noun or pronoun in either a subject or a predicate of a sentence.

 In Danish, emphasis is indicated using the word selv; "I will do it myself" is rendered Jeg gør det selv.
 When a verb is used that requires reflexion, it becomes similar to English except that two words are used: "I help myself" is rendered Jeg hjælper mig selv.

 In German, emphasis is indicated using the word selbst.
 "I will do it myself" is rendered Ich werde es selbst tun.
 Dutch usage of zelf is identical: Ik zal het zelf doen.

 In Spanish, as in most other pro-drop languages, emphasis can be added simply by explicitly using the omissible pronoun.
 Following the above example, "I will do it myself" is rendered "Lo haré yo."
 Adding "mismo" after the pronoun yields additional emphasis.

-French uses certain forms of disjunctive pronouns completed by adverb -même, for example (Je l'ai fait moi-même).
+French uses a form of the disjunctive pronoun that is followed by the adverb -même (e.g. Je l'ai fait moi-même.).

+There are intensive forms of personal pronouns in Udmurt language, Komi language, and Tatar language, e.g., "[you] ourselves": Udmurt: 'асьтэос', Komi: 'асьныд', Tatar: 'үзегез'.

+In Russian language the intensifiers are 'sam' (masculine myself, masculine yourself, himself) / sama (feminine myself, feminine yourself, herself) / sami (*selves) and unlike English they differ from the reflexive modifier 'sebya', applicable to all pronouns.
+Intensifier pronouns may be used to intensify the 'base' pronoun: "ona sama vidit" ("She-herself-sees), as well as by themselves: "sama vidit" (herself-sees), because in Russian the base pronoun may be omitted, because it may be inferred from the declension of the verb.
+The same is with the Belarusian language.